 Wherever there are funds that can be stolen, identity thieves are likely to be at work.
 It turns out that unemployment benefits are no exception.

-Unemployment scams have become more lucrative during COVID-19, as states have experienced overwhelming benefits claims from millions of first-time filers.
-There is a priority for states to get that money out quickly, even more so during a pandemic, so they don’t wait for an employer to verify the identity of the person who’s applied for benefits online.
+Unemployment scams have become more profitable during COVID-19, as states faced a surge in benefits claims from millions of new applicants.
+States are focused on distributing funds quickly, especially during a pandemic, which means they often skip waiting for employers to verify the identity of those applying for benefits online.

-A clear sign of these benefits being targeted by fraudsters, the Identity Theft Resource Center has received more complaints of unemployment identity theft in the first two weeks of May this year as they did in all of 2019.
-Certain states, such as Washington, Massachusetts, Florida, Oklahoma, and Rhode Island, have seen a particularly heightened increase of fraudulent unemployment claims, catching hundreds of thousands of individuals off-guard, and bilking millions of dollars from the system with false claims.
+A clear indication of these benefits being exploited by scammers, the Identity Theft Resource Center has reported more complaints of unemployment identity theft in the first two weeks of May this year than in all of 2019.
+States like Washington, Massachusetts, Florida, Oklahoma, and Signs of Unemployment Identity Theft

 Much like medical identity theft or tax identity fraud, you may not find out about the theft associated with unemployment fraud until much later — sometimes, even years down the road.